 In Missouri, evidence may be collected even if you choose not to make a report to law enforcement.
 It is important that a victim of sexual assault not bathe, douche, smoke, change clothing, or clean the bed/linen/area where the assault occurred if the offense occurred within the past 96 hours so that evidence may be preserved that may assist in proving that the alleged criminal offense occurred/or is occurring or may be helpful in obtaining a protection order.
 In circumstances of sexual assault, if victims do not opt for forensic evidence collection, healthcare providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted infections.
-Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged also to preserve evidence by saving text messages, instant messages, socialnetworking pages, and other communications, and by keeping pictures, logs or other copies of documents, if they have any, that would be useful to university hearing boards/investigators or police.
+Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged also to preserve evidence by saving text messages, instant messages, social-networking pages, and other communications, and by keeping pictures, logs or other copies of documents, if they have any, that would be useful to university hearing boards/investigators or police.

 Although the university strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether or not to make such a report, and victims have the right to decline involvement with the police.
 The university will assist any victim with notifying local police if they so desire.
-The St Charles Police Department may also be in person at 1781 Zumbehl Road, St Charles, Mo., 63303.
-Additional information about the St. Charles Police Department may be found online at www.stcharlescitymo.gov/201/Police.
+The St Charles Police Department may be contacted in person at 1781 Zumbehl Road, St Charles, Mo., 63303.
+Additional information about the St. Charles Police Department can be found online at www.stcharlescitymo.gov/201/Police.

-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX coordinator, Kelly Moyich, Spellmann Center 3175, 636-255-2275, kmoyich@lindenwood.edu, by calling, writing, or coming into the office to report in person, and also report the incident to the Office of Public Safety & Security (if the victim so desires).
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX coordinator, Kelly Moyich, by calling (636) 949-2275, writing kmoyich@lindenwood.edu, or coming into the office at Library and Academic Resources Center (LARC) 225 to report in person.
+Victims may also report the incident to the Office of Public Safety & Security (if the victim so desires) located on the fourth floor of the Spellmann Center.
 The university will provide resources on campus, off campus, or both, including medical and mental health, to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking and will apply appropriate disciplinary procedures to those who violate this policy.
 The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements and to impose appropriate sanctions on violators of this policy.